rubenboero21/cs257/webapp/readme.txt

       a table of results.
 Pokémon name in the table is a link to a specific page about that Pokémon
 - Generations page that allows sorting of Pokémon by generations
-    - Pokémon name is a link to a specific page about that Pokémon
+    - Returns a table of results.
+Pokémon name in the table is a link to a specific page about that Pokémon
 - Legendaries page that allows sorting of Pokémon by legendary status (if a Pokémon is a legendary, is not, etc.)
     - Returns a table of results.
 Pokémon name in the table